Size reconstructibility of graphs: Conclusion

-If we are given the entire deck $\mathcal{D}(G)$ (i.e. $k=0$), then this problem is solved by Kelly's Lemma \cite{K57}. \begin{lemma} For any two graphs $G$ and $H$ with $|G|>|H|$, the number of subgraphs of $G$ isomorphic to $H$ is reconstructible. \end{lemma} If the number of edges is known, then the degree of a vertex can be calculated from the number of edges on its card.
+If the number of edges is known, then the degree of a vertex can be calculated from the number of edges on its card.
 Therefore, by our main result, if $k\leq\missing\sqrt{n}$, then all but $k$ of the degrees are known.
 If $k$ is larger, then Lemma \ref{lem:findingdt} still allows us to construct most of the degree sequence.
 We expect that, for a large range of $k$, it is possible to determine the whole degree sequence exactly.
 As a first step, we make the following conjecture. \begin{conjecture} Fix $k\in\mathbb{N}$ and let $n$ be sufficiently large.
 For any graph $G$ on $n$ vertices, the degree sequence of $G$ is reconstructible from any $n-k$ cards. \end{conjecture} Note that a positive answer to Problem \ref{prob:counting} would give a positive answer to Conjecture \ref{conj:degree}: for fixed $k$ and $n$ sufficiently large, we can find the number of edges of the graph by Theorem \ref{thm:sizereconstructibility} and hence determine all but $k$ elements of the degree sequence.
 Provided $n$ is sufficiently large, we can reconstruct the number of copies of the star $K_{1,j}$ for $j=1,\dots,k+1$; this is given by $\sum_{v\in V(G)}\binom{d(v)}{j}$.
 By subtracting the terms corresponding to vertices of known degree, we obtain a sequence of polynomials in the unknown degrees.
 Adding constants, these form a basis for all polynomials of degree at most $k+1$.
 From these, it is straightforward to evaluate the remaining degrees.